Email & SMS marketing so good, it’s boring

 You should also include your business address clearly.
 If you’re apprehensive about including your personal address in every email, you can always get a PO box and list that instead.

-Spam regulations have become stricter for physical addresses and unsubscribe buttons, so omitting either of them will almost certainly hurt your delivery rate.
+Spam regulations have become stricter for physical addresses and unsubscribe buttons, so omitting either will almost certainly hurt your delivery rate.

-In general, image-to-text ratio is more of a B2B sales email issue, and has become irrelevant for promotional emails because email providers have started caching images and displaying them by default.
-But still, as best practices, we recommend a standard 40:60 ratio visuals to text.
+In general, the image-to-text ratio is more of a B2B sales email issue and has become irrelevant for promotional emails because email providers have started caching images and displaying them by default.
+But still, as best practices, we recommend a standard 40:60 ratio of visuals to text.

 11. Too many URLs in the content